Specifyapp/parsers/parsers/round-number/README.md

 # Round number

 ## Description

-Round any measurement with specific precision.
+This parser helps you round any measurement design token with specific precision.

 Some measurement token values like a font size, a line height or a shadow blur may need to be rounded.
 By specifying a mode, you can control the round function more precisely.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).
 ## Interface

 ```ts